ronaldbradford/micro-sql/README.md

 Enter **micro-mysql/micro-psql**.
 A lightweight wrapper written in Go designed to report execution times with higher precision.

-It also has a few simple features
+It also has a few simple features:
 * Same interface to run in MySQL or PostgreSQL
 * Execute the same query N times, with average execution times.
 * Separate query execution and result set processing times.